mtenrero/openSignature/AUTH0_SETUP.md

-# Auth0 Setup Guide for OpenSignature
+# Auth0 Setup Guide for oSign.EU

-This guide will help you configure Auth0 properly for OpenSignature's subscription management system.
+This guide will help you configure Auth0 properly for oSign.EU's subscription management system.

 ## Problem